-When making a purchase offline consumers frequently act on the recommendation of others.
+When making a purchase offline consumers often act on the recommendation of others.
 In today’s social internet, product reviews are a great way of bringing this peer-to-peer interaction online.

 2. Upgrade your website search

-The standard search feature on most websites provides a simple keyword matching tool, however if your product range requires a little more depth and guidance you may wish to consider upgrading your search tools.
+The standard search feature on most websites provides a simple keyword matching tool.
+But if your product range requires a little more depth and guidance, consider upgrading your search tools.

-Upgraded search tools can make recommendations, suggest alternatives and intelligently rank results by relevance to help your customers quickly find a product, and ultimately drive sales.
+Upgraded search tools can make recommendations, suggest alternatives and intelligently rank results by relevance.
+This helps your customers quickly find a product, and drives sales.
 If your product range requires it, you may investigate a bespoke upgrade to your website search.
-A quick win however may be the simple ‘Site Search’ bolt-on from Google, which at around £50/year offers a fantastic feature set and great value for money.
-See an example we’ve implemented on mitrelinen.com

 3. A filter navigation for your products

 On the subject of finding products quickly, where your product range is large and you wish to assist your customers in browsing your range, you should look at employing a product filter to allow them to drill down with ease.